secretstartups/handbook/content/handbook/support/workflows/investigate_blocked_pipeline.html.md

 ---
-layout: handbook-page-toc

 title: Investigate Blocked Pipeline
 description: "Workflow to determine the cause of a blocked pipeline on gitlab.com"
 category: GitLab.com
 subcategory: Security
 ---

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

 ## Overview

 GitLab.com uses an [external pipeline validation service](https://docs.gitlab.com/ee/administration/external_pipeline_validation.html) to verify pipelines as legitimate activity. **This includes pipelines run on specific runners**.
 If a customer is reporting that their pipelines are not running we can review the logs on our end to see what activity was logged in the validation service.